 The children are invited to "Learning Together" sessions in their reception class.
-Parents are - encouraged to leave their children but are equally welcome to stay should they feel the need.

-- Members of staff make visits to feeder settings.
-The number of visits will depend on the child's needs and how much information gathering is required in order to support the child's transition. - Children requiring extra support will have additional visits regardless of their setting.
-Often these children will have been identified as requiring additional support or are part of the Common Assessment Framework (CAF) process. - Children at Alverton Nursery and "Once upon a time" Day Nursery will have visits into school with a member of staff from those settings where they have the opportunity to join in with child initiated sessions. - Parents are invited to an individual parents meeting to talk specifically about their child in the term before their child starts school. - Children in the Nursery have the option of a home visit or a parent teacher meeting prior to them starting Nursery.
+Parents are - encouraged to leave their children but are equally welcome to stay should they feel the need. - Members of staff make visits to feeder settings.
+The number of visits will depend on the child's needs and how much information gathering is required in order to support the child's transition. . - Children requiring extra support will have additional visits regardless of their setting.
+Often these children will have been identified as requiring additional support or are part of the Common Assessment Framework (CAF) process. - Children already at Alverton Nursery will have visits into school with familiar members of staff, where they have the opportunity to join in with child initiated sessions. - Parents are invited to an individual parents meeting to talk specifically about their child in the term before their child starts school. - Children in the Nursery have bespoke settling in sessions prior to them starting Nursery.